CloudTestDrive/EventLabs/AppDev/container/wercker.md

 ![alt text](images/51.wercker.progress.png)

 When the build and push are done go back to the Oracle Container Cloud Services console and select the Containers item on the left side menu.
-Find the container which **name** contains *employee-nodejs* string. **Stop** that container.
+Find the container which **name** contains *emp-nodejs* string. **Stop** that container.

 ![alt text](images/52.occs.containers.stop.png)